strannik19/td_devel/ELT/README.md

 As of writing this readme, I've seen that many packages are outdated.
 I've tested with the versions mentioned here.
 I will try, to update them to the latest releases.
 But it will take some time.
-If anyone can provide me with an pull request with newer version, this would be highly appreciated.
+If anyone can provide me with an pull request with newer versions, this would be highly appreciated.